So you've saved for your deposit, you've compared your mortgage options, and you've exchanged contracts.

 You’re usually meant to inform your employer of an address change, or you might not get your payslips.

-Tell your accountant or solicitor about your new address or important/confidential information could land at the old one instead.
+Also inform your accountant or solicitor about your new address or important/confidential information could land at the old address instead.

 For others, such as magazine subscriptions, you can update with your new address.